 Originally from Cleveland, Ohio, Mr. Dubick began his legal career with the Department of Justice in Washington, D.C., handling civil and criminal cases throughout the United States.
 Since coming to San Diego in 1981, he has handled a wide variety of corporate, partnership, and individual business and tax litigation matters, as well as serving as an expert witness.

 Mr. Dubick is a past Chair of the Taxation Section of the San Diego County Bar Association and served for several years as the attorney representative on the IRS District Director’s Tax Practitioner Panel.
 He is a frequent speaker before tax professionals in the areas of tax disputes and litigation and received the highest rating (AV) from Martindale-Hubbell for ethics and legal ability.
 He has also been named to the list of Southern California Super Lawyers® several times.

 In addition to professional commitments, Mr. Dubick has served on many charitable boards and organizations.
-He has served as Chairman of the Board of Trustees of the Seacrest Village, San Diego Senior Community Centers, Second Chance, and the San Diego Museum of Us, and as a National Commissioner and National Executive Committee Member of the Anti-Defamation League (ADL).
-Recognized for his commitment, he received the ADL’s first National Young Leadership Award.
-He is also a member of the Board of Directors of Interfaith Community Services.
+He has served as Chairman of the Board of Trustees of the Seacrest Village, San Diego Senior Community Centers (serving seniors), Second Chance, the San Diego Museum of Us, Interfaith Community Services, Hillel, and as a National Commissioner and National Executive Committee Member of the Anti-Defamation League (ADL).
+Recognized for his commitment, he received the ADL’s first National Young Leadership Award and its Torch of Liberty Award in 2013.